 C. Notification:

-1. On or before November 1, the Office of Academic Affairs, Academic Personnel, shall notify those lecturers at the SSI maximum who have five (5) years of service in the current range that they may be eligible for range elevation.
-In that notification lecturers shall be informed that receipt of a previous Faculty Merit Increase may affect their eligibility for range elevation.
-Also, every department shall receive a list of lecturers eligible in that department.
+1. On or before November 1, Faculty Affairs, shall notify those lecturers who may be eligible for range elevation.
+Every department shall receive a list of eligible lecturers.

 2. Failure to notify an eligible lecturer shall not be cause for automatic granting of a range elevation.
 An eligible lecturer not properly notified may apply for range elevation nonetheless.

-3. In the notification to the lecturers and the departments, the Office of Academic Affairs shall provide the website address (URL) for the Range Elevation Policy
+3. In the notification to the lecturers and the departments, Faculty Affairs shall provide the website address (URL) for the Range Elevation Policy.

 4. Each eligible lecturer shall be considered for a range elevation on the salary schedule unless he or she informs the Department Chair in writing of his or her desire not to be considered at this time.